830: Number of DCO applications reaches new record

 The story since the start of the regime in 2010 is one of rise, fall and rise again, as there was a low of just four live applications in the summer of 2017.
 The next decision is due on 8 July, so there are a few weeks for more applications to be made to increase the total even further.
 One on which we are acting is expected to be made next week, so that will make 29 – can 30 be achieved?

-That last fact goes some way to explaining the recent steep rise in applications, but not all – there would still be 20 if it was not for Highways England.
+That last fact goes some way to explaining the recent steep rise in applications, but not all – there would still be 20 if it was not for National Highways.
 Breaking the energy categories down further there are five fossil fuel generating stations and one energy from waste station, four offshore wind farms, one nuclear power station and one solar farm.
 Thus electricity generation has had renewed popularity, but has around the same renewable / non-renewable split as it did at the last peak – about 50/50 – when you might have expected that to have changed.

 There has been an increase in rail freight projects from one to three, suggesting a mini-surge in the need to move goods around – does that match the decline in high streets, as people order home delivery rather than going out shopping?
 Perhaps.